Freedom Works Here.

 • The Heartland Expressway connects Rapid City in the western part of the state to Denver.
 When construction on this corridor is complete, this four-lane highway will directly connect western South Dakota and Texas.

-• The Theodore Roosevelt Expressway starts in Rapid City and takes drivers north to North Dakota, Montana and the international border with Canada.
+• The Theodore Roosevelt Expressway starts in Rapid City and takes drivers north to North Dakota, Montana, and the international border with Canada.

 South Dakota ranks fourth best in urban pavement conditions, eighth best in rural pavement conditions, and fifth best (lowest) in urbanized area congestion.